How to Become a Child Actor the Easy Way

 It's really easy to become a child actor or actress.
 You just have to be in the right place at the right time.
 So Mom & Dad, here's your crash course in Child Stardom 101.

-Why do I say it's easy?
+Why do we say it's easy?
 A few reasons:

 Kids are naturally talented.
 Kids have a wonderful capacity for imagination.
 (Much better than adults.)
 And a good imagination leads to great acting talent.